-The next nursing shortage it’s far away in the future but will be a mess when it happens
+The next nursing shortage it’s far away in the future but will be a bigger mess than before

-Nurses older then 50 represent 44.7 % of all working nurses while nurses aged 60+ represent 15.5% of the workforce according to the Health Resources and Services Administration.
+Nurses older then 50 represent 44.7 %, age 60+ represent 15.5% of the workforce according to the Health Resources and Services Administration.
 So we can safely say that the number of nurses retiring relatively soon will be very significant.
-In essence, new hospital management is killing mentorship and destroying nursing education that is vital for new nurses.
+In essence, new trends are killing mentorship and destroying nursing education that is vital for new nurses.
 There are contradicting reports being released.

-The Staffing Industry Annalists have just release a groundbreaking finding just released in 2015.
-The Healthcare Staffing Growth Assessment Report.
-Contrary to the overwhelming rhetoric from policy makers and nursing schools the U.S. Health Resources and Services Administration (HRSA) now predicts a nurse’s surplus of 340,000 in the U.S. by 2015.
+The Staffing Industry Annalists have release a groundbreaking finding in 2015 – The Healthcare Staffing Growth Assessment Report.
+Contrary to the overwhelming rhetoric from policy makers and nursing schools, the U.S. Health Resources and Services Administration (HRSA) now predicts a nurse’s surplus of 340,000 in the U.S. by 2015.

-Since there are plenty of nurses available, they simply fazed out most new grad programs.
-New nurses are trained by other nurses as they in shadowing arrangements.
+Since there are plenty of nurses available, new grad programs are being fazed out.
+New nurses are trained by other nurses by shadowing arrangements.
 This is however a heap hazardous practice at best because as hospitals are under staffed there are fewer and fewer nurses able to provide this services.
-When the bubble bursts, there will be a problem and patients can’t wait until the problem can be solved.
+When the bubble bursts, there will be a problem and patients can’t wait until the problem is solved.
 Patients need care now.
-The bubble will burst just as quickly as it formed.

 The funny thing is that before 2008, there was an acute shortage of nurses.
 It all changed within 2 months.
 How did we go from a severe shortage to having no shortage at all.
 It’s simple: nursing has shifting dynamics.
 There is about 10 – 20% of nurses who work occasionally, when times are tough.
 Technically we can call these nurses a fluctuating population.
 They only work when they need to.
 When the recession came in 2008, every single one of these nurses showed up to work.
 But they can also leave without saying a word.